The Department of Biology will offer a limited number of application fee waivers. To apply for a waiver, please fill out the form here:

 We are holding an information session for applicants who have general questions about graduate school and the application process (Language requirements, contacting PIs, tuition/stipend/housing/health insurance/living expenses, etc.).

-We will be holding three sessions via Zoom with current PhD students and one faculty.
-The first will be on October 26th from 10-11 am EST, the second will be on November 9th from 10-11 am EST and the last one will be on November 20th from 10-11 am EST. To register for either session, please complete the form HERE.
-We will send a Zoom link to all registrants approximately 24 hours before each session.
+We will be holding three sessions via Zoom with current Ph.D. students and one faculty.
+The first will be on October 23th from 10-11 am EST, the second will be on November 13th from 10-11 am EST. To register for either session, please complete the form HERE .
+We will send a Zoom link to all registrants approximately 24 hours before each session.”

 How to Apply